hemidactylus/skanfixer/README.md

 ## Installation and requirements

-To install: clone this repo, make sure you have Python 2.7+ and install the following package:
+To install: clone this repo, make sure you have Python 2.7+ and install the following packages (see `requirements.txt` file):

 ```
+    numpy==1.11.2
     Pillow==2.6.1
+    scipy==0.18.1
 ```

 ## Usage